-My mom used to make this when I was a kid and everyone would always ask for the recipe and I remember being SO proud that my mom made something so fancy.
-Only later when I was a little older did she tell me how easy it was.
+My mom used to make this when I was a kid.
+Everyone would always ask for the recipe.
+I remember being SO proud that my mom made something so fancy.
+Only later, when I was a little older, did she tell me how easy it was.
 Check out this Strawberry Filled Angel Food Cake recipe.

 I love Angel Food Cake.
-My son loves it too but he likes it plain.
+My son loves it too but, he likes it plain.
 No frosting, no whipped cream, no sauces, no fruit.
 Just plain ole’ angel food cake.
-While I can definitely eat a plain piece of this cake, I most certainly love mine with frosting or whipped cream.
-If it’s a cream cheese frosting, that’s even better.
+While I can eat a plain piece of this cake, I most certainly love mine with frosting or whipped cream.
+If it is a cream cheese frosting, that’s even better.
 Another reason why I love this cake.

 This Strawberry Filled Angel Food Cake was always a favorite when I was a kid.
-My mom would often make it for a Sunday dinner and especially when she needed to bring a dessert that would impress the guests.
+My mom would often make it for a Sunday dinner. Еspecially when she needed to bring a dessert that would impress the guests.

-Starting with a light and fluffy angel food cake, you then scoop out the middle and fill with strawberries and whipped cream.
-It may look and sound fancy, but it is oh-so easy!
+Starting with a light and fluffy angel food cake, you then scoop out the middle and fill it with strawberries and whipped cream.
+It may look and sound fancy, but it is oh-so-easy!
 Just keep reading and I’ll show you how.
 Once you start slicing this cake and serve it up, people will wonder how you made it.
-Oh and did I mention the Cream Cheese Frosting?
+Oh, and did I mention the Cream Cheese Frosting?
 You either like cream cheese or you’re wrong.
 That’s all there is to it.

 So from my mother’s recipe box to you, may I present my favorite Strawberry Filled Angel Food Cake.
 Let’s get baking!